top of page

 Brian May from Queen told me personally that his copy of the hologram had suffered from oxidation.

-Chris Levine, the owner of IC Holographic, reported that Roger Taylor of Queen has one framed on his wall at home.
+Chris Levine, the former part owner of IC Holographic, reported that Roger Taylor of Queen has one framed on his wall at home.

 Unfortunately, no credits are given to me on the product or in any discographies for my design and creation of this historic hologram.